 Real Examples of Wedding Letters

-Want to see what a few real brides wrote to their husbands-to-be?
+Want to see how a few real couples shared their feelings with their wedding letters?
 Here are actual letters from five brides who share the loving words they had for their fiancés on the big day.

 Bailey and Eric from Ojai, California